Auxemite/Blender_eco/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The goal of this project was to create 3D modeling software based on how Blender works.
+The goal of this project was to create Blender like 3D modeling software.
 For this project, we used Dear IMGUI with GLFW and Opengl for the graphical interface.

-This project has two separate versions accessible via different branches : Raytracing version and Rasterization version (opengl).
+This project has two separate versions available via different branches : Raytracing version and Rasterization version (opengl).

 ### Raytracing version (on the “main” and “raycasting” branches)